 - the date of creation of the document

 - the author (agency/organisation) of the document.

 The index also needs to indicate whether a claim of privilege is made over any of the documents.
 You may be responsible for assessing whether such claims should be made, and may require legal advice.

 If no claim of privilege is made over a document, it is tabled before the House and made public.
 If you wish to make a claim of privilege over a document, your agency must provide a legal submission detailing the basis for the privilege and the public interest against making the document public.
 Privileged documents are only available for inspection by Members of the Legislative Council, but any Member may dispute the validity of a claim of privilege.
 An independent legal arbiter then assesses the dispute based on the submissions made by the agency.

 The timeline for responding to orders for papers is typically between 7-21 days and the time and effort to search for documents from your agency’s records system, prepare the index and any privilege submissions will vary.
-You should consult as early as possible with relevant staff members to determine the volume of documents that may be responsive to the order so that you can allocate adequate resources to provide the documents to DPC by the specified deadline.
+You should consult as early as possible with relevant staff members to determine the volume of documents that may be responsive to the order so that you can allocate adequate resources to provide the documents to the Premier's Department by the specified deadline.